telerik/blazor-docs/components/form/formitems/template.md

 When the Template, is used the built-in validation messages from the Form will not be rendered.
 Instead you can use the [Telerik Validation tools]({%slug validation-helpers-overview%}) to provide validation messages.

->caption Use the Template to provide custom editors
+## Use the Template to provide custom editors

 ````CSHMTL
 @* Use the Template to change the default editors *@